SevenShepherd/SevenShepherd.github.io/_posts/2024-02-19-fruit-bearing.markdown

 > As Ryrie put it, "**Saving faith is a working faith**, and those works justify believers in the courtroom on earth," and <span style="font-weight:bold;color:orangered;">an "unproductive faith is a spurious faith."</span> &mdash; Dr. Norman Geisler, Four Views On Eternal Security. p.
 107. <sup style="color:#A8A8A8;"><sup>45</sup>Ryrie, So GreatSalvation, 110-11.</sup>

 > 1 John 3:9 John affirmed that “no one who is born of God will continue to sin, because God’s seed remains in him; he cannot go on sinning, because he has been born of God.” <span style="font-weight:bold;"><span style="color:orangered;">This confirms moderate Calvinism</span>’s</span> view of eternal security for two reasons.
 First, anyone truly born of God cannot persist in evil. **If someone does, then he is not born of God.** That is, a Christian’s perseverance in avoiding continual, habitual sin is a proof of his salvation &mdash; Dr. Norman Geisler, Systematic Theology Vol. 3 Sin & Salvation.
 Ch.
 11.

+<a name="calvin" href="#contents" style="font-size:1.6em;">3.2.3 John Calvin (1509-1564)</a>

+The first and most influential theologian in the Reformed tradition.

+> Therefore Christ justifies no one whom he does not at the same time **sanctify**. ...
+Thus it is clear how true it is that we are justified **not without works yet not through works**. &mdash; John Calvin, [Institutes of the Christian Religion, 2 vols., trans.
+Ford Lewis Battles, 3.16.1](https://amzn.to/3lC4kJc)

+> **It is therefore faith alone which justifies, and yet the faith which justifies is not alone** ... &mdash; John Calvin, [Tracts and Letters: Acts of the Council of Trent, Antidote to the Canons of the Council of Trent, Canon 11.](https://amzn.to/3KhLphl)

+<a name="wesley" href="#contents" style="font-size:1.6em;">3.2.3 John Wesley (1703-1791)</a>

+Founder of Methodism.

+> We are, doubtless, justified by faith.
+This is the corner-stone of the whole Christian building. ... **So that if good works do not follow our faith**, even all inward and outward holiness, **it is plain our faith is nothing worth; we are yet in our sins**. &mdash; [John Wesley, "The Law Established Through Faith," in The Sermons of John Wesley](https://amzn.to/3IBevqM)

 <script>
     var refTagger = {